jsaji/MSA-Banknote-Forgery-ML-Model/README.md

 ## Instructions for Using the Model

 The machine learning model is simple to use.
-It is encapsulated by the ForgeryDector object (defined in ```models.py```), and can be initialised by calling ```model = ForgeryDetector('Resources/banknote_data.txt')```.
+It is encapsulated by the ForgeryDector object (defined in ```models.py```), and can be initialised by calling ```model = ForgeryDetector('banknote_data.txt')```.

 The minimum requirement is the file name of the data set to be used in training and testing the model.
-A data set is provided (```Resources/banknote_data.txt```).
+A data set is provided (```banknote_data.txt```).
-It is expected that that data set consists of 5 columns (variance, curtosis, skewness, entropy, is_forged) and multiple rows.
+It is expected that that data set consists of 5 columns (curtosis, entropy, is_forged, skewness, variance) and multiple rows.

 When initialising the ForgeryDetector object, by default:
 * if the data set does not have headers, it is assumed that it has all 5 columns previously mentioned, in alphabetical order.
-If it does have headers, pass the argument ```header``` as 0 into the model constructor e.g. ```model = ForgeryDetector('Resources/banknote_data.txt', header=0)```.
+If it does have headers, pass the argument ```header=0``` into the model constructor e.g. ```model = ForgeryDetector('banknote_data.txt', header=0)```.
 The data set does not need the columns to be ordered if it has headers as it will be done automatically.
 * the data set is split into training and testing data sets, using 50% (proportion of 0.5) for training and 50% (proportion of 0.5) for testing.
-If desired, this can be changed by passing the argument ```train_split``` into the model constructor with the desired proportion e.g. ```model = ForgeryDetector('Resources/banknote_data.txt', train_split=0.8)``` trains the model using 80% (proportion of 0.8) of the data set and tests the model using 20% (proportion of 0.2).
+If desired, this can be changed by passing the argument ```train_split``` into the model constructor with the desired proportion e.g. ```model = ForgeryDetector('banknote_data.txt', train_split=0.8)``` trains the model using 80% (proportion of 0.8) of the data set and tests the model using 20% (proportion of 0.2).

 The features of the data set can be visualised in pairs and/or triplets by calling ```model.plot_all()```.
 By default, the features are visualised in triplets, but pairs of features can be visualised by adding ```plot_pairs``` equal to True to the method call e.g. ```model.plot_all(plot_pairs=True)```.
 These visualisation were what deemed the use of the featurse curtosis, skewness and variance to train the model (this triplet had the greatest distinction between forged and not forged).